amiorin/harpoon/README.md

 # Harpoon Window Manager
-## The problem
+## Problem
-You have many windows in your space but only some of them are relevant to get job done.
+You have many windows in your space but only some of them are relevant to your work.
 Using `cmd+back_tick` and `cmd-tab` makes you lose focus and time.

 ## Solution
 Use bookmarks to quickly switch between the relevant windows.
 In my case I use `F1-5` to navigate to the relevant windows and `S-F1-5` to add the relevant windows.